Anna Vock

-Anna Vock (13 January 1885 to 4 December 1962) was a journalist, organizer, and LGBT activist during the interwar period in Switzerland.
+Anna Vock (13 January 1885 – 4 December 1962) was a Swiss journalist, organizer, and LGBT activist during the interwar period in Switzerland.
 Although lesbianism was not criminalized like male homosexuality in Switzerland during her activist period, Vock faced public recrimination for her work in publishing, was monitored by police, and arrested.

 Amaticia

 Anna (nicknamed "Mammina") Vock was born on 13 January 1885 in Anglikon, Aargau.
 Little is known about her early life or educational background.